You have reached the limit of {limit} layers.

 1.7kg

-Powerful blue goats cheese with a creamy, melting texture.
-Made by Robin Congdon on his farm overlooking the River Dart, this is one of the superb family of Ticklemore cheeses that includes the Devon and Beenleigh Blues.
-Robin - who runs the excellent Ticklemore Cheese Shop in Totnes - used also to make Ticklemore goats cheese, but this has now been handed over to the neighbouring Sharpham dairy.
+Powerful blue goat's cheese with a creamy, melting texture.
+Made by Ben Harris who took over from Robin Congdon, this is one of the superb family of Ticklemore cheeses that includes Devon and Beenleigh Blues.
+Robin used to also make Ticklemore goat's cheese, but this has now been handed over to the neighbouring Sharpham dairy.

 Beenleigh Blue